ipconfiger/aio-influx/README.md

 ## Notice
 This project started for own useage.
 My goal is make it simple and easy to use, it's not full functional for InfluxDB v2 API.
-If you like it, Pls star, and tell me your needs in issuse, I will try my best to make it happen.
+If you like it, Pls star, and tell me yourneeds in issuse, I will try my best to make it happen.